garu/scala-for-perl5-programmers/README.md

 This is a great example on how to take advantage of Java's libraries from Scala.
 But yeah, I much rather see Scala's own version :-/

-Also check out [http://stackoverflow.com/questions/4604237/how-to-write-to-a-file-in-scala](this StackOverflow question) for other ideas.
+Also check out [this StackOverflow question](http://stackoverflow.com/questions/4604237/how-to-write-to-a-file-in-scala) for other ideas.

 ### Invoking External Programs